-The Hyperlite Mountain Gear Junction is a lightweight, weatherproof, minimalist, Dyneema backpack designed to stand up to the rigors of the trail and carry loads of up to 40 lbs / 18.14 kg.
-It comes in two different capacities (the 2400 / 40 L version and the 3400 / 55 L version) and each comes in two different colors – white and black.
-The black versions are made with a slightly tougher/heavier Dyneema and cost a little bit more.
+The Hyperlite Mountain Gear Junction is a lightweight, weatherproof, minimalist Dyneema backpack designed to stand up to the rigors of the trail and carry loads of up to 40 lbs / 18.14 kg.
+It comes in two different capacities (the 40 L version and the 55 L version), each in two colors – white and black.
+The black versions are made with a slightly tougher/heavier Dyneema and cost slightly more.
 If you’re a bit confused by all the different Hyperlite pack offerings, I’ve got you covered below.

 Hyperlite Packs Compared

-I feel like a quick explanation of the Hyperlite Mountain Gear backpack lineup needs to happen here because it can be confusing.
+I think a quick explanation of the Hyperlite Mountain Gear backpack lineup must happen here because it can be confusing.
 Essentially, there are four different versions of a “Hyperlite pack with pockets” – the Junction, the Southwest, the Windrider, and the Northrim.
-They all have three external pockets, there are different sizes of each (in terms of total capacity), and different colors for three (all but the Northrim).
+They all have three external pockets, different sizes of each (in terms of total capacity), and different colors for three (all but the Northrim).
 The main difference between them all is what each of the three external pockets is made of.
-Between the four packs, the three sizes, and the two colors, there are a total of 18 different backpacks offered by Hyperlite.
-Basically, you should first decide what size pack you want, then decide which exterior pockets you want, and then decide which color you want.
+Between the four packs, the three sizes, and the two colors, Hyperlite offers a total of 18 different backpacks.
+You should first decide what size pack you want, then decide which exterior pockets you want, and then decide which color you want.
 Here’s a breakdown of them; hopefully, this helps.

 BACKPACKWEIGHT